daniel04best/Cyclistic-Case-Study/README.md

 **Answering the Business Question:**

 Yes, this analysis successfully answered the question.
-We can see that the data revealed distinct and opposing behavioral patterns in how the two groups use the product.
+We can see that the data revealed different behavioral patterns in how the two groups use the product.
 The Annual Members use the system for commuting (shorter and more predictable trips) while the Casual Riders use the system for leisure purposes (longer and weekend-concentrated trips).

 **Findings:**
 The Commuters usage creates a bell curve during the week, as the primary use is during working hours and working days.
-The Leisure riders usage creates a bowl shape where ridership surges on the weekend.
+The Leisure riders usage creates a bowl shape where ridership increases on the weekend.
 They ride around 2x longer and primarily on the weekend.
-This indicates that the marketing team could use a utility for commuting ad for members and focus on leisure ads for the casual riders.
+This shows that the marketing team could use a utility for commuting ad for members and focus on leisure ads for the casual riders.

-**Communication Strategy:**
-To communicate with the stakeholders, concise and high-level visual insights are the best option.
-They wouldn’t need to see SQL code.
-They want easily identifiable trends through visualizations to justify spending more on marketing.

 **Data Visualization:**
 To create visualizations that would communicate clearly and provide easily identifiable trends, line charts for weekly and seasonal ridership between both groups was a powerful tool that clearly shows trends over time.
 To show average ride length between Casual Riders and Members, a simple bar chart was the most effective.
-I chose Red for the Casual Riders (Target Audience) and Gray for the Members (baseline audience) to provide a quick high-contrast difference between the two and to direct attention.
-I added clear titles with description of the visuals so the takeaways are immediate.
+I chose Red for the Casual Riders and Gray for the Members to provide a quick high-contrast difference between the two and to direct attention.
+I added clear titles with description of the visuals so the takeaways are quicker.

 ### Visualizations